novalagung/howto/docs/setup-wireguard-vpn-server.md

 ---
 title: Setup WireGuard VPN Server
 sidebar_label: Setup WireGuard VPN Server
-description: How to set up WireGuard VPN Server on Linux using wireguard-install or wireguard docker image
+description: How to setup WireGuard VPN Server on Linux using wireguard-install or wireguard docker image
 keywords: [wireguard, vpn, docker, linux, amazon linux, aws, digital ocean]
 ---

-There are several way to install WireGuard on Linux, and two of them are:
+There are several ways to install WireGuard on linux-based server.
+Two of them are:

 - using [wireguard-install](https://github.com/angristan/wireguard-install)
 - using [linuxserver/wireguard](https://hub.docker.com/r/linuxserver/wireguard) Docker Image

-We are going to learn both approach in this post.
+We are going to learn both approaches in this post.

 ## 1. WireGuard in a nutshell